-Compressive strength test results are recorded by the Department Representative on Form CS-458A (included in the MCCID App).
+Compressive strength test results are recorded by the Department Representative on Form CS-458A (included in the eConcrete App).
 See completed example form provided.
-The current version of the CS-458A includes areas for the Project ECMS Number and Verification Test Results.
+The paper copy of the CS-458A is located in the Appendix and should only be used for limited exceptions to the App. such as Latex Modified Concrete or certain special provision mixes.